CCGSRobotics/RoboCup-2018-Driving-Code/README.md

 # Resetting a Dynamixel ID

-1. Navigate to RoboCup-2018-Driving-Code/Dynamixel-Utilities
+1. Navigate to **RoboCup-2018-Driving-Code/Dynamixel-Utilities**
-2. Run the file dxl_utils.py
+2. Run the file **dxl_utils.py**
 3. Follow the steps as outlined by the code

 # Testing A Servo’s Capability

-1. Navigate to RoboCup-2018-Driving-Code/Dynamixel-Utilities
+1. Navigate to **RoboCup-2018-Driving-Code/Dynamixel-Utilities**
-2. Run the file testServo.py
+2. Run the file **testServo.py**

 # Driving the EmuBot with Camera Feed

 1. Go to any MacBook
-2. Enter the password (“raspberry”)
-3. Connect to WiFi called Kings_Legacy.Emubot.1 (or .2, depending on which emuBot is being used)
+2. Connect to WiFi called Kings_Legacy.Emubot.1 (or .2, depending on which emuBot is being used)
-4. If prompted with password, enter “raspberry”
-5. Open a terminal window
+3. Open a terminal window
+4. Enter **ssh pi@192.168.100.1**
+5. Enter **cd Desktop/Server-Code-2018/**
-6. Enter ssh pi@192.168.100.1
+6. Enter **python3 RoboCupServer-Current.py**
-7. Enter the password (“raspberry”)
-8. Enter cd Desktop/Server-Code-2018/
-9. Enter python3 RoboCupServer-Current.py
-10. The server is now running, leave this terminal window be
+7. The server is now running, leave this terminal window be
-11. Navigate to Desktop/RoboCup-2018-Driving-Code/CurrentEmuBotCode2
+8. Navigate to **Desktop/RoboCup-2018-Driving-Code/CurrentEmuBotCode2**
-12. Make sure the gamepad is plugged in to the laptop
+9. Make sure the gamepad is plugged in to the laptop
-13. Open client.py in IDLE3 and run
+10. Open **client.py** in IDLE3 and run
-14. Go to, under the linux control bar at the top Terminal > New Terminal
+11. Go to, under the linux control bar at the top Terminal > New Terminal
-15. In this new window, navigate to Desktop/RoboCup-2018-Driving-Code/CurrentEmuBotCode2 via terminal
+12. In this new window, navigate to **Desktop/RoboCup-2018-Driving-Code/CurrentEmuBotCode2** via terminal
-16. Enter Start_MacStream.sh
+13. Enter **Start_MacStream.sh**
-17. Go to, under the linux control bar at the top Terminal > New Terminal
+14. Go to, under the linux control bar at the top **Terminal > New Terminal**
-18. In this new code window, follow steps 5-7
+15. In this new code window, follow steps 5-7
-19. Run Start_PiStream.sh
+16. Run **Start_PiStream.sh**
-20. Cache should fill up and have a camera stream via mplayer
+17. Cache should fill up and have a camera stream via mplayer

 # Driving the FlipperBot